maziyar-gerami/IDMAN/README.md

 **IDMAN Overview**

-IDMAN is a client for CAS system which is initialized based on CAS WAR overlay that is deployed for managing users using a central CAS system
+IDMAN is a client for Parsso-core (a Centralized Authentication System) that is deployed for managing users and services connected to the Parsso-core.
+It also provides useful features like password policy management, self-service password management, user activity log reports, etc.

-**prerequisites**
+**Prerequisites**

-* CAS 6.3.x which is installed on a server and we called this server "CAS Server"
+* Parsso-core/CAS 6.1.x which is installed on a server and we called this server "CAS Server"
 * JDK 11

 **Configuration**

-You need to change a file, named `application.propperties` before deploying the project.
+You need to change a file, named `application.properties` before deploying the project.

 This file is in the `resources` directory which contains all configuration variables in the project.
 Now we discuss all variables that you have to change:

 1. Email server configurations

-This settings is for setting information about the smtp server.
+This settings is for setting information about the smtp server used in password recovery process.
 This part is include of below mentioned variable:
 *  `spring.mail.host` : SMTP server address
 *  `spring.mail.port` : SMTP server port
 *  `spring.mail.username` : Username or email address for entering the system